Mohican-Memorial State Forest: Forest description

 Mohican-Memorial State Forest comprises 4,525 acre and is carefully watched over by the Ohio Division of Natural Resources (ODNR).
 Mohican-Memorial State Forest is at the heart of “Mohican Country”, the third most popular tourist destination in the state.
 The ODNR Division of Forestry manages the forest under a multiple-use basis.
 Recreation, forest protection (insect, disease, regeneration and fire), wildlife management, law enforcement, soil and watershed management, and forest management for timber and non-timber are practiced.

-The Clear Fork River and Pine Run are the major streams that run through Mohican-Memorial State Forest.
+The Clear Fork Mohican River and Pine Run are the major streams that run through Mohican-Memorial State Forest.
 These streams then merge to make the large Mohican River.

 Also found within Mohican-Memorial State Forest is the Memorial Forest Shrine Park, covering 270 acre.
 In the Memorial Forest Shrine Park there is a chapel-like shrine that has the names of all 20,000 soldiers from Ohio who lost their lives in World War II, the Korean War, the Vietnam War, and the Persian Gulf War.

 The forest has many types of trees like oak, hickory, cherry, white and red pine, maple, aspen, sycamore, hemlock, and other types of trees.
 Many species of animals thrive in Mohican-Memorial State Forest.
 White-tailed deer and wild turkey have been successfully reintroduced.
 Ruffed grouse and pheasant are occasionally seen.
 Fox, coyote, raccoon, striped skunk, rabbit, red and gray squirrel, amphibians, black rat snake, owl, heron, and bald eagle are among the many species reported.
 The hemlock gorges in the area support a number of rare breeding birds, including blue-headed vireo, magnolia warbler, Blackburnian warbler, Canada warbler, hermit thrush, and winter wren.